Tavistock new mayor is ex-naval officer

 Former Royal Naval officer Cllr Steve Hipsey is the new Tavistock town mayor.

 Cllr Hipsey donned the mayoral chains of office at a town council ceremony in the council chambers on Tuesday (May 21) when he took over from the 2024/2025 mayor Cllr Paul Ward.
-His deputy is long-serving member Cllr Anne Johnson.
+Cllr Ward welcomed his replacement, saying Cllr Hipsey was not afraid to speak truth to power.

 Cllr Hipsey has been working tirelessly on the litter-picking group Tidy Tavi and with Tavistock Lions.

-He is keen on providing for the youth of the town and has been active on the Bannawell Park renovation.
-He acts as a liaison between Tavistock Business Improvement District (BID) and the town council.
+He is keen on providing for the youth of the town and has been active on the Bannawell Play Park renovation.
+He acts as a liaison between Tavistock Business Improvement District (BID) and the town council and was active in the campaign against on-street car parking charges.

 Cllr Hipsey is also a Devon Tars shanty singer and keen yachtsman.
 His Navy career involved underwater acoustics for submarine and ship detection.